younas-bangash/global.hackathon/Teams/Insomnia/ABOUT.md

 <b>Roman Redkovich</b>

 I'm nerd, non-stopable learner, who has took oppurtunity of online education rise and dived into courses from lead world universities to push knowlege further.
-Work as back-end developer, Linux system administrator at current time, have some pet projects on automotive statistics also loves electronic and microcontroller stuff.
+Work as back-end developer, Linux system administrator at current time, have some pet projects on automotive statistics also love electronic and microcontroller stuff.

 <b>Arvin Joseff Tan</b>